 in the metal container at any Suffolk Recycling Centre

-Cartons can no longer go in the kerbside recycling bin because they cause blockages at the Materials Recycling Facility and accepting these materials leads to other metal items ending up in the recycling bin such as brake discs, coat hangers and event engine blocks, which can cause further problems.
+Metal pots, pans and trays can no longer go in the kerbside recycling bin because they cause blockages at the Materials Recycling Facility and accepting these materials leads to other metal items ending up in the recycling bin such as brake discs, coat hangers and even engine blocks, which can cause further problems.
 Find out more about this change in our FAQs document.

 Metal items in good condition could be offered to charity shops or through an online re-use network.
 Find your nearest charity shop.

 You might also be able to sell some metal items through a car boot sale, jumble sale, or online market.

 Offer unwanted items to friends, neighbours or relatives.

 You may be able to sell some types of metal (such as cars) to your local scrap metal dealer.